 [RELATED: Browse MCAT Class and Test Options by State ]

-Located in the Durham, North Carolina, also known as the “research triangle,” the Duke University Medical School saw 5 of 102 participating students match into anesthesiology residency programs.
-With a median MCAT score of 519, about the 98th percentile, the MD program attracts competitive students from 37 states.
-It offers a 2nd Year two-week electives in Clinical Anesthesiology as well as 4th Year four-week electives in Diving and Hyperbaric Medicine, Clinical Anesthesiology, including rotations in the Cardiothoracic Intensive Care Unit.
+Located in Durham, North Carolina, also known as the “research triangle,” the Duke University Medical School saw 6 of 117 participating students match into anesthesiology residency programs.
+The MD program attracts competitive students from all over the United States.
+Students accepted in 2019 had an average MCAT score of 520 (the full range was 513-525) and an average GPA of 3.8 (full range: 3.6-4.0).
+Duke offers 2nd-year two-week electives in Clinical Anesthesiology as well as 4th-year four-week electives in Diving & Hyperbaric Medicine and Clinical Anesthesiology, including rotations in the Cardiothoracic Intensive Care Unit.

 Harvard Medical School, located in Boston’s medical research hub, is surprisingly small.
-With a class size of 165, the MD program is highly competitive, with a median matriculant GPA of 3.92 and a median MCAT score of 519.
+With a class size of 165, the MD program is highly competitive, with a median matriculant GPA of 3.9 and a median MCAT score of 519.
 Harvard medical students enrolled in the Core Clerkship in Surgery will spend a minimum of one week rotating with the department of anesthesia in a hospital setting.
-There is also an opportunity for a four-week elective clinical clerkship in anesthesiology to fourth year medical students.
-In 2018, 8 Harvard Medical School students matched into anesthesiology residency programs.
+There is also an opportunity for a four-week elective clinical clerkship in anesthesiology for fourth-year medical students.
+In 2019, 6 Harvard Medical School students matched into anesthesiology residency programs.

-The Johns Hopkins University School of Medicine in Baltimore is one of the most competitive MD programs in the United States with a median GPA of 3.92 and median MCAT of 520.
-Only 262 of the more than 6,300 applicants were accepted for admission.
-After completing a basic anesthesia clerkship, advanced, or specialty electives can be arranged.
+The Johns Hopkins University School of Medicine in Baltimore is one of the most competitive MD programs in the United States—in 2019, the school only offered admission to 256 of 4,654 applicants, of which 120 matriculated.
+After completing a basic anesthesia clerkship, advanced or specialty electives can be arranged.
 A very popular and competitive elective is the Surgical Intensive Care Unit rotation.
 Four students matched into residency programs in anesthesiology in 2017.